sidneycadot/ZWO-ASI-ReverseEngineering/README.md

 This repository contains efforts to reverse-engineer the protocol of the ZWO ASI120MM-S camera.

-This work is currently based on version 0.1.0320 of the library.
+This work is currently based on version 0.1.0803 of the library (29 sept 2015).

 ## List of files